8o8inCodes/chatu/README.md

 # Chatu

 ### Note that this is the first time I am using Lit and Elastic Search.
+Also for this project I did not use typescript to save time.

 ## Setup